keckrein/World-Cup-Prediction-Model/README.md

 beating it.** That's the expected outcome for a transparent model competing against an efficient market, not a shortfall.

+Out-of-sample: Elo + market RPS 0.2006 vs. 0.2082 for Elo alone and 0.2007 for the betting-market benchmark.

 ## Screenshots

 The screenshots below are from June 21, 2026: 48 of 104 matches in, before the field had narrowed.
 A screenshot from the completed bracket shows a single locked-in outcome; this one shows the model with real uncertainty still on the table, which is closer to what it's actually doing.